CagatayKahramann/k8s-load-balancing-demo/README.md

    ```bash
    minikube ip
    ```

 8. **Update Your /etc/hosts File**:

    After retrieving the Minikube IP address and the service URL, update your `/etc/hosts` file to map your service’s hostname to the Minikube IP.
 Open `/etc/hosts` with a text editor and add a line like this:
    ```bash
    <minikube-ip>   k8s-load-balancing-demo.local
    ```
    Replace `<minikube-ip>` with the IP address obtained from the minikube ip command.
 If you edited the default Ingress manifest, change the URL address to the one specified in your Ingress configuration to ensure it    matches the hostname used in your `/etc/hosts` file.

 9. **Access the Service Locally**:
-   Now you can access your service using the hostname you specified in the ingress manifest file and `etc/hosts` file, for example, `http://k8s-load-balancing-demo.local` if you use the default configuration.
-Once set up correctly, refreshing the address will load balance the traffic and redirect you to `test-1` and `test-2` alternately.
+   Now you can access your service using the hostname you specified in the ingress manifest file and `/etc/hosts` file, for the default configuration the URL is `http://k8s-load-balancing-demo.local`.
+Once set up correctly, refreshing the address will load balance the traffic and redirect you to `test1` and `test2` alternately.

-## Notes
+## Troubleshooting

 - Ensure you have the necessary permissions and context set up in your Kubernetes cluster.
-- Do not forget to update the hosts file or local DNS to map `k8s-load-balancing-demo.local` to your Ingress controller's IP.
+- Verify that the Ingress controller is running and properly configured.
+- Double-check your `/etc/hosts` file for correct IP mapping.
+- Use kubectl describe and kubectl logs commands to debug any issues with the deployed resources.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.